 So those seem valid reasons to use one, right?
 What's the problem?

 The problem can lie in the fact that the prologue is almost always a big chunk of backstory.
 And backstory can be dangerous--it risks boring the reader and makes your pace drag.
 Prologues can also be a sneaky way to hide a slow-moving first chapter.
-(I have NEVER used this device for this sordid purpose, *cough*.)
 The latter is how it's used in Twilight.
 We get a glimpse of the end action--an unnamed victim being stalked by a unknown predator--before we enter into chapter one where nothing much interesting happens for many pages.

 So when is it a good idea to include a prologue and when do you need to cut it?